 There you have it!
 A simple, fun project to brighten someone's day.
 We all can be superheroes by spreading kindness.
 Let's keep passing it on!

-If you would like a free copy of the Superhero Kindness cards to print on cardstock, you can get your copy of the PDF file on the Look for Little Helpers website here.
+If you would like a free copy of the Superhero Kindness cards to print on cardstock, you can get your copy here!

 What do you think?
 How else can we be someone's superhero?